-The Richard T. Robertson School of Media and Culture has more than 1,100 undergraduate students.
+The Richard T. Robertson School of Media and Culture has more than 900 undergraduate majors and minors.
 About half of the undergraduate students are Foundation students, meaning they have declared mass communications as their major, but they have not yet been accepted into the School.
 See our advising page for more details.

-The School’s approximately 600 accepted students (most taking upper-division classes) are almost evenly divided among the School’s three undergraduate academic sequences of advertising (with concentrations in creative and strategic), journalism (with concentrations in digital [previously print-online] and broadcast) and public relations.
+The School’s approximately 475 degree-seeking students (most taking upper-division classes) are almost evenly divided among the School’s three undergraduate academic sequences of advertising (with concentrations in creative and strategic), journalism (with concentrations in digital [previously print-online] and broadcast) and public relations.

 About 96% of all Robertson School students have Virginia residency (for VCU overall, 85%).
 Mass Comm students also come from 8 other states around the country and the District of Columbia.

 About 10% of students in the Robertson School are “double majoring.”
 Many students choose to minor in a field that will provide a professional advantage, such as political science, marketing, business or history.